 Payment is due up front.
 I will e-mail you a PayPal invoice to pay securely on-line.
 You do not need a PayPal account.
 Please do not mail items until we have agreed on exactly what I will be doing for you and I have e-mailed an invoice and mailing instructions to you.
 I do not take checks or money orders.

 Insurance is required and is based on your estimated value of your items.
 I am not a certified pearl appraiser so you will have to provide this information to me.
-Your item may be more valuable once it has been repaired.
+Please beware of pearl stringers who offer "free shipping" with no postal insurance.

 USPS Insurance Rates